ctcphon/Chonthicha_portfolio/index.md

 ## Portfolio Projects

 ### Sales data
-Code :
+- Code :
-Description :
-Skills :
+- Description : The dataset  is list of sale transactions in USA that contains 9,994 records and 21 variables as of 2014-2018.
+There are consist of order date, category, region, state, profit, sale and discount etc.
+- Skills : Data wrangling, R coding, data visualization and insight business
+- Tools : R Programming language, Excel

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for